gaurav0903/M2_MusicPlayer/1_Requirements/README.md

 6.By pressing 0 you can Exit from the music player.

 ## Features

 - Strength
 It is user friendly and easy to play.
 - Weakness
 There is no too much Options in Songs.
 - Opportunities
 User can Change Song and can enjoy.
 - threat
+Don't use any other option that is given.

 ## 4W's and 1H
 ## WHO
 Any user can play easily and enjoy.
 ## WHAT
 Inspired by the Music Player.
 This Music PLayer is for Enjoyment.
 ## When